How To Measure Your Space for a Custom Shower Enclosure

 • Level (2′ or 4′ for checking plumb walls)

-• Heper (optional but helpful for larger showers)
+• Helper (optional but helpful for larger showers)

 ✅ Step-by-Step: Measuring for a Custom Shower Enclosure